 And it just keeps going up.
 There are many, many sets of stairs going up Ping Fung Shan.
 And the only way is up.

 When you reach the top, the trail flattens out.
-And you will see several other trails merging into each other.
+And you will see several other trails merging.
 As long as you follow the main trail and the trail signs for Pat Sin Leng, then you are going the right way.

-And while you are hiking on the mountain range, take a look at the north side’s views.
-You can see Sha Tau Kok, Hong Kong’s northernmost rural closed village, on a clear day.
+While you are hiking in the mountain range, take a look at the views from the north side.
+You can see Sha Tau Kok, Hong Kong’s northernmost rural closed village.
 And you can also see Starling Inlet, the small body of water next to the village.

 Keep following the hiking trail as it will take you across the mountain ridge and all the way to the next peak, Wong Leng.
 Plus, you can see how high and steep the mountain is.
 If you are scared of heights, don’t look too long!

-And on a clear day, you can see as far as the mountain ranges in Sai Kung and Ma On Shan Country Park.
-There are many excellent trails there, including the challenging Ma On Shan hiking trail.
+On a clear day, you can see as far as the mountain ranges in Sai Kung and Ma On Shan Country Park.
+There are many excellent trails there, including the epic Ma On Shan hiking trail.

-The journey to Pat Sin Leng via Wilson Trail Section 9 is long but rewarding.
-The hiking path is not difficult, but it takes some time.
+The journey to Pat Sin Leng via the Wilson Trail, Section 9, is long but rewarding.
+The hiking path across the Wong Leng mountain range is not difficult, but it takes some time.
 But the views along the way are definitely worthwhile.

 Plus, you can see the entire mountain range when you look back at the trail you just completed.
 It is such a beautiful sight!